Design & Customization

 ✅ Using section and block IDs gives you fine control over your Squarespace website’s design without modifying the entire template.

-2. Right-Click & Inspect: Right-click anywhere inside the section and select "Inspect" (or "Inspect Element" in some browsers).
+2. Right-Click & Inspect: Right-click anywhere inside the section that you're interested in and select "Inspect" (or "Inspect Element" in some browsers, like Firefox or Safari).
+This action will open up the browser's developer tools.

-3. Locate the Section ID: In the developer tools, find a <div> with the attribute data-section-id.
-It will look something like this:
+3. Locate the Section ID: Within the developer tools, look for a <div> tag that contains the attribute data-section-id.
+It will appear as part of the HTML code.
+The section ID is typically displayed in this format:

 <div data-section-id="645d98a7e0897f7481a5b2c3">

-3. Look for the Block ID: It often appears in this format:
+3. Look for the Block ID: The block ID typically appears within the HTML in this format:

 <div id="block-yui_3_17_2_1_1614253071344_1234">